mehmetbatar35/BECODE___PROJECTS/01.IMMOELIZA/04.API/ImmoEliza/README.md

 # Welcome to the Immobilien Eliza Web Application

-## About the Project
+## 📌 About the Project

-This project is part of the Immobilien Eliza initiative, focused on delivering comprehensive real estate data analysis tools.
-The app is built using Streamlit, offering a seamless and responsive experience directly in your web browser.
+This project is part of the Immobilien Eliza initiative, which focuses on real estate data analysis tools.
+Built using Streamlit, the app provides a seamless and interactive experience in your web browser.

-Feel free to explore the application and provide feedback!
+### 📝 Overview

-## 📝 Overview
+The application estimates real estate values based on user inputs like property size and location.
+Enter details into the user-friendly interface, and the model calculates and displays an estimated price.

-This repository features a deployed model designed to estimate real estate values.
-Users can enter various characteristics of their property, such as size and location, into the user-friendly interface.
-The model then calculates and displays an estimated price based on the inputted information.
+Feel free to explore the app and provide feedback!

 ## 📦 Repo Structure
 ```